fatliau/leetcode_MostLikedQuests/README.md

 2. python module sqlalchemy

 ## steps
+before query on the database, you can either
-1. execute the main.py
+1. execute the main.py to create and load the database, or
-2. start querying in sqlite
+2. download the leetcode.db

 ## check the data
 ### highest like/dislike ratio questions without premium limitation